Yaya Coastal Cuisine

 What is it?
 Smith & Wollensky is a classic steakhouse located at the southern tip of Miami Beach.
 It offers prime cuts of beef and seafood and idyllic views of Government Cut.

-Why we love it: Nestled at the southern tip of the Beach, this cavernous, 550-seat chain steakhouse, founded in New York in 1977, offers one of the best views in the city.
-It also serves pretty good steaks, with choice cuts of prime-grade, dry-aged beef.
+Why we love it: Nestled at the southern tip of the Beach, this cavernous, 550-seat steakhouse—founded in New York in 1977—offers one of the best views in the city.
+Since its major renovation, the star of the show is the second-story Overlook Deck, which provides an elevated vantage point to watch the ships pass while you tuck into choice cuts of prime-grade, dry-aged beef

 Time Out tip: Time your visit to watch the cruise ships depart while enjoying a cocktail on the outdoor patio.